kyleyates/kyleyates.github.io/_pages/about.md

 # social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student in mathematics at Clemson University in Clemson, South Carolina.
+I am a mathematics Ph.D. student in the [School of Mathematical and Statistical Sciences](https://www.clemson.edu/science/academics/departments/mathstat/index.html) at Clemson University in Clemson, South Carolina.
 Currently, I am studying cryptography under the direction of my advisor Dr. Shuhong Gao.

 I received my M.S. in mathematical sciences from Clemson University in 2022 under the direction of Dr. Shuhong Gao.
 I earned my B.S. in applied mathematics from San Diego State University in 2020 under the direction of Dr. J. Carmelo Interlando.
 My department profile for Clemson can be found [here](https://www.clemson.edu/science/academics/departments/mathstat/about/profiles/kjyates).